ontola/linked-delta/README.md

 So in short, the server should send a delta of the server state before and after the request was processed.
 The default behaviour is to add all the statements returned by the server, so if a resource was created, its triples should be sent back to the client.
-When data was changed or deleted*, the statements should be contained in a named graph to indicate to the client that the matching statements should be removed (<ll:remove>).
+When data was changed or deleted*, the statements should be contained in a named graph to indicate to the client that the matching statements should be removed (<ld:remove>).